jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 - checks the code and tests for
     - correctness, test coverage, functionality and best practices.
-    - hard to understand code, unclear names, commented out code, untested code, unhandled edge cases, duplication, bad test structure, too many changes.
+    - hard to understand code, unclear names, commented out code, untested code, unhandled edge cases, duplication, bad test structure
-    - if there are too many changes, request for the PR to be split.
+    - too many changes (if these are a lot, ask dev to split the PR).
     - comments.
 They should explain why code exists not what its doing (comments != documentation).
     - consistency
+    - documentation updates.
-    - relevant documentation is updated.
+- is kind when commenting on code.
+They:
-    - view changes in context of larger system and see if they are maintainable.
-- tone (be kind but clear and helpful):
-    - comment on code not the coder.
+    - comment on code and not the coder.
-    - comment on things you like in the PR
+    - comment on what you like in the PR
     - have open ended questions instead of strong opinionated statements.
+    - ask for clarification instead of correction (assume they're missing something)
     - offer alternatives but don't insist they're the only way to proceed.
-    - ask for clarification instead of correction (assume you might be missing something)
-    - have in mind that the code spent a lot of time and effort on the change, so be kind and unassuming and applaud nice solutions.
-    - review should be all-round positive.
+..
+TODO: draft edit
 - if you ask for an explanation, ensure this is implemented in code (e.g. rewrite or a comment).
 This doesn't  apply if you're unfamiliar with the code area.
 - respond to a review request shortly after it comes (if not in the middle of deep work).
 At most 1 day shouldn't pass before you respond.
-- provide feedback on code, not the author.
 - Accept that there are different solutions: distinguish between common best practices and your personal taste, make compromises and be pragmatic.
     - accept there are many solutions to a problem